hadeaninc/rust-raytracer-example/README.md

 # Build

-`ln -s ~/.hadean/sdk/crates/hadean hadean-sdk-symlink` set a symlink to the Hadean SDK crate which Cargo.toml is configured to use.
+`ln -s ~/.hadean/sdk/crates/hadean hadean-sdk-symlink` to set a symlink to the Hadean SDK crate which Cargo.toml is configured to use.

 `cargo build --release` to build the application.
 Release builds recommended for speed!
 # Local Usage